High-speed rail in Australia: Tilting trains

 During the 1990s there were several investigations into the use of tilting trains on existing tracks.
 In January 1990 it was reported that the NSW government was considering upgrading the existing state railway lines to utilise tilting train technology under development by Swedish-Swiss engineering giant ASEA Brown Boveri.
 This was at the same time as the VFT was under investigation, and there was concern that two fast railways could end up being built, which would then both be financially unviable.
 The tilt train concept could potentially reach speeds of up to 200 kph while using the existing tracks.

 From February to June 1995, CountryLink leased three X 2000 tilting carriages from Swedish Railways.
 The X 2000 carriages were driven by two XPT power cars in a push-pull configuration, and modified to provide hotel power.
-The train visited 39 cities and covered some 95,000km during its tour of the state.
+The train visited 39 cities and covered some 95,000 km during its tour of the state.
 18,525 passengers were carried during an eight-week trial service between Sydney and Canberra.
 This service had a scheduled timetable of 3hrs 25min (compared to the 4hrs 07min of the existing XPLORER service), and recorded curve speeds up to 44% higher than XPT speed boards during regular service.
-Maximum speed was limited to 160km/h, due to safety regulations at level crossings, as well as the physical demands on drivers in the non-tilting power cars.
+Maximum speed was limited to 160 km/h, due to safety regulations at level crossings, as well as the physical demands on drivers in the non-tilting power cars.

 The greatest challenge was the carriages' relatively wide clearance profile, which necessitated a targeted program of platform cutbacks and track slews on the Sydney-Canberra route.
 However, the trial was otherwise a great success.
 The track's transition curves were found to be well suited to the X2000's capability of 4° tilt angle per second.
 Furthermore, track studies indicated that the X2000 exerted lower track forces than the XPT, due to its self-steering bogies.
 The service was popular with passengers, who were impressed with the faster service and the features of the carriages.

 While the speed improvement over the existing timetable was modest, it was estimated that the Sydney-Canberra timetable could be reduced to as low as 2hrs, with investment in track improvements and deviations in the order of $500 million.
 Media coverage of the trial focused on technical issues (particularly clearance and transitions), dubbing it a case of a "fast train on slow track."
 No major track work was undertaken, as the Federal government was awaiting the outcome of the alternative "Speedrail" proposal.